 Contribution to Constitution Making:

 Durgabai was elected to the Constituent Assembly from the Madras Province.
-She made several key interventions on issues regarding adopting Hindi as national language, protecting independence of judiciary, constitutional guarantees against human trafficking.
+She made several key interventions on issues that include the national language, judicial independence and human trafficking.

 After independence, she was a part of key national organizations like Central Social Welfare Board, and the National Council for Women’s Education.
 She was also a member of Planning Commission.
 In 1958, she headed the National Committee on Girls’ and Women’s Education.